Lisanju/Lisanju/README.md

 ### Current projects:
 - Geoki Jiten, a bilingual brazilian portuguese and okinawan dictionary;
-- Romani DT, a data resource of romani language expressions.
+- Romani DT, a data resource of gypsy language expressions.